 - Returns and exchanges – Enabling customers to easily manage their own returns and order changes

 - Customer interactions – Ensuring a positive experience during every customer interaction

-Why Your Retail Organization Needs Distributed Order Management
+Why Your Retail Organization Needs a Distributed Order Management System

 Every retailer, whether you have a single channel or several channels, needs distributed order management.
 It ensures you can meet the expectations that you set with your customers.
 Single-channel retailers need streamlined, rule-based distributed order management on a more fundamental level in order to optimize inventory tracking and customer satisfaction.